 The first is putting off your study of the concepts to be tested until a day or two or three before a test.
-Even though you hear it all the time, NOBODY works better under pressure.
+Even though you hear the opposite all the time, NOBODY really works best under pressure—at least not the kind of pressure created by putting off your studying.
 So don't tell me that!
 You really need to study a little bit every day so that the day before the test, all you need is a light review.
-By trying to squeeze it all into a few days — or one very long night — you are increasing your stress levels tremendously.
+By trying to squeeze it all into a few days—or one very long night—you are increasing your stress levels tremendously.
 And that stress is going to carry over into the testing situation itself.

 The second kind of cramming is that fast and furious review of notes and flashcards while you are sitting in the hallway before you go into the test.
 Even if you have studied well and really know your stuff, this frantic one-more-time review can really ramp up your stress levels.
 One of the factors involved is when you do this with other students who are projecting their anxiety on to you.
 You may have arrived to the building with confidence, but that can all go out the window when surrounded by panicked classmates.
 So just stay away from them!
 What to do instead?
 Check out item 6 below.

 - Don't forget to breathe.